-Thank God I can finally take my family there, away from all of this muck and dark.
+Thank God I can finally take my family there, away from all of this mud and darkness.

 Someone screamed – not the mechanical shriek of the rides or children at play, but a sharp cry of absolute terror.

-Jaissa was on the ground, twisted in unnatural convulsions.
+Jaissa was on the ground, her whole body was twisted in terrible, unnatural convulsions.
 Her eyes rolled back in her head and her heels drummed rapidly against the rocky ground.
 Thick red foam boiled up from her mouth and streaked her cheeks in gore.
-Sarru lay beside her convulsing mother.
+Sarru lay beside her contorted mother.
 The little girl tore at her own throat with her fingernails as she gurgled and choked.
 Gavriel ran to his family, scattering frightened fairgoers.
 He fell to his knees and gathered his wife and daughter into his arms.

-The little girl contorted.
-Blood erupted from her nose and mouth.
-Her eyes – so beautiful and bright blue, just like her mother’s – went wide as her eardrums ruptured with a small pop.
+The little girl went stiff in Gavriel’s arms as blood erupted from her nose and mouth.
+Her eyes – so beautiful and blue, just like her mother’s – went wide as her eardrums ruptured with a small pop.
 Sticky red poured down over Gavriel’s fingers.
 He held his daughter to his chest as she died, screaming silently in agony.

-When the medics finally arrived, they found Gavriel still clutching his wife and child, begging them to breathe.
+When the medics finally arrived at the fair, they found Gavriel still holding his wife and daughter, begging them to breathe.